dymmond/edgy/docs/tenancy/edgy.md

 The [data generated](#generate-example-data) for each schema (`shared` and `edgy`) should match the response total returned.

+###### Tenant only models

+By default a table will be generated for the non-tenancy db schema.
+If you don't want this, you can set the flag in the meta of the tenant model `register_default` to False.

 ##### Notes

 As you could see in the previous step-by=step example, using the [set_tenant](#set-tenant) can be